prisma/prisma1/docs/1.12/03-Tutorials2/06-Deploy-Prisma-Servers/06-Zeit-Now-and-Google-Cloud-SQL.md

 ---

-* You can learn the [command line flags](https://cloud.google.com/sdk/gcloud/reference/beta/sql/instances/create)
+* You can learn the additional [command line flags](https://cloud.google.com/sdk/gcloud/reference/beta/sql/instances/create)
-* The steps for creating Postgres are virtually identical.
+* The steps for creating a Postgres database instance are virtually identical.

 ### 1.2.
 Create SQL User